 In either case, don’t worry!
 There are excellent accommodation options near Yosemite.
 You just have to know which entrance you want to stay near.

 If you’ve already checked our Yosemite travel guide, you’ll know that there are four entrances to the park, three from the west (Big Oak Flat Entrance, Arch Rock Entrance, and South Entrance) and one entrance from the east (Tioga Pass Entrance).

 Hotels near Arch Rock Entrance

-The Arch Rock entrance is the closest to Yosemite Valley, so it’s usually one of the popular areas to find a hotel in Yosemite.
+The Arch Rock entrance is the closest to Yosemite Valley, so it’s usually one of the popular areas for finding a hotel in Yosemite.
 Staying near this entrance is the best option if you want to be just 5 minutes away from famous viewpoints like the Valley View.
-The closest towns are El Portal (20 minutes away) and somewhat further away Mariposa (1 hour).
-In these two locations you can find good hotels near Yosemite like the following:
+The closest towns are El Portal (20 minutes away) and Mariposa, which is somewhat further away (1 hour).
+In these two locations, you can find good hotels near Yosemite, such as the following: